EmileG12/VulnerableVMIndexApp/Exercises/Basic web application vulnerabilities/README.md

    ```

 3. **Determine Hash Algorithm:**
-   - The userhash appears to be MD5 of the username
+   -The userhash appears to be MD5 of the username
-   - Verify: MD5("Johnnydepp") = 284de456273eafab252a33b59c8de461
+   -Verify: MD5("Johnnydepp") = 284de456273eafab252a33b59c8de461

 4. **Calculate Target Hash:**
-   - For `Jacksparrow`: MD5("Jacksparrow") = 7ce7dce5980b9b01c8d8be2d0f0ae99d
+   -For `Jacksparrow`: MD5("Jacksparrow") = 7ce7dce5980b9b01c8d8be2d0f0ae99d
-   - For `Barbossa`: MD5("Barbossa") = 9d3f9b3d0bcef0b8bc1d2d5a5c5e4f1a
+   -For `Barbossa`: MD5("Barbossa") = 9d3f9b3d0bcef0b8bc1d2d5a5c5e4f1a

 5. **Execute Bypass:**
-   - Use Burp Suite or modify the request manually
+   -Use Burp Suite or modify the request manually
-   - Replace the userhash with the target user's hash
+   -Replace the userhash with the target user's hash
-   - Submit: `passwordbox=hacked123&userhash=7ce7dce5980b9b01c8d8be2d0f0ae99d`
+   -Submit: `passwordbox=hacked123&userhash=7ce7dce5980b9b01c8d8be2d0f0ae99d`
-   - You've now changed Jacksparrow's password to "hacked123"
+   -You've now changed Jacksparrow's password to "hacked123"

 6. **Verify Access:**
-   - Login as `Jacksparrow` with password `hacked123`
+   -Login as `Jacksparrow` with password `hacked123`
-   - You now have complete access to their account
+   -You now have complete access to their account

 **Why it works:** The application trusts the client-provided userhash without proper server-side validation.
 Since the server does not verify that the hash you provided corresponds to the account you logged in with, it trusts the hash and modifies another account's password.
 </details>